Nursery

 Each half term there is a different theme with weekly discussions, songs and stories that are supported by Jigsaw Jenie.

-Our theme this half term is 'Relationships'
+Our theme this half term is 'Changing Me'

-Jigsaw Jenie will love this topic.
-We will be sharing our family traditions and exploring things we do that are the same and things that are different.
-We will also share our ideas and experiences around friendships and explore what we can do if we ever feel lonely.
-One of our core books, 'Freddie and the Fairy' supports this topic and we love reading it together.
 Books are a wonderful way to support children's understanding of different emotions.
 Often story time is quieter and relaxing for children which allows conversations to flow more easily if they want to share how they are feeling.

 Characteristics of Effective Learning (CoEL)